Photo: Interior of the Australia Hotel

 Tasmania and its charming capital, Hobart, continues to attract visitors from all over the world for its pristine beauty and vast wilderness areas.

-Tasmanian spectacular scenery is usually within short driving distance of both Launceston and Hobart.
+Tasmanian spectacular scenery can be found within a short driving distance of both Launceston and Hobart.

 Perth on the Swan River.
 With the state having the lowest population of all the states, its land mass covers one third of the country.
 To the south west is stunning scenery and Margaret River, and to the north west, natural environs like Shark Bay, with Rottnest Island off the coast.